code-kern-ai/refinery/README.md

 - [📃 License](#-license)

 ## 🧑‍💻 Why _refinery_?
-Built for developers with collaboration in mind
-There are already many other labeling tools out there, so why did we decide to build *yet another one*?
+There are already many other tools available to build training data.
+Why did we decide to build _yet another one_?

-### Open-source and developer-oriented
-We believe that there is a lack of *open-source, developer-oriented* tools for data-centric NLP.
-In other terms: developers and scientists should be able to participate in the refinement of raw data to training data, but with the programmatic approach they love.
-That's why we made sure that integrations to tools like [🤗 Hugging Face](https://www.huggingface.co) and [spaCy](https://spacy.io/) are as easy as possible.

-### For automation or quality control
-The labeling workflow in _refinery_ is designed to integrate heuristics like labeling functions or active learning modules, which are combined via weak supervision.
-This way, you can either prototype the training data for your model from scratch, or improve existing training data continuously.
-We designed our workflow and data management such that you can do exactly that, and find the spots in your data that need to be re-visited.
+### Enabling ideas of one-person-armies
+We believe that developers can have crazy ideas, and we want to lower the barrier for them to go for that idea. _refinery_ is designed to build labeled training data much faster, so that it takes you very little time to prototype an idea.
+We've received much love for exactly that, so make sure to give it a try for your next project.

+### Extending your existing labeling approach
+Yeah, _refinery_ isn't primarily a labeling tool.
+It has a built-in labeling editor, that is true, but its main advantages come with automation and data management.
+You can integrate any kind of heuristic to label what is possible automatically, and to then focus on headache-causing subsets afterwards.
+If you do the labeling in _refinery_ or any other tool (even crowd labeled) doesn't matter!

-### Improving collaboration with subject matter experts
+### Pushing collaboration
 While doing so, we aim to improve the collaboration between engineers and subject matter experts (SMEs).
 In the past, we've seen how our application was being used in meetings to discuss label patterns in form of labeling functions and distant supervisors.
 We believe that data-centric AI is the best way to leverage collaboration.

+## Open-source, and treating training data as a software artifact
+We hate the idea that there are still use cases in which the training data is just a plain CSV-file.
+That is okay if you _really_ just quickly want to prototype something at hand with a few records, but any serious software should be maintainable.
+We believe an open-source solution for training data management is what's needed here. _refinery_ is the tool helping you to document your data.
+That's how you treat training data as a software artifact.

 ### Integrations
 Lastly, _refinery_ supports [SDK actions](https://github.com/code-kern-ai/refinery-python) like pulling and pushing data.
 Data-centric AI redefines labeling to be more than a one-time job by giving it an iterative workflow, so we aim to give you more power every day by providing end-to-end capabilities, growing the large-scale availability of high-quality training data.
 Use our SDK to program integrations with your existing landscapes.